What is ‘Extended Validation’?‘

 Internet Explorer includes prominent warnings to users and will recommend users not visit the page.

 If the user ignores the warnings and continues, the address bar goes red, and red warning ‘security badges’ appear.

 I operate my own CA based on Entrust software, can I issue EV certificates myself?

-Yes, if you own an Entrust-rooted CA, you will be able to issue Entrust EV Multi-Domain SSL Certificates once your CA is recognized by the EV-ready browsers.
+Yes, if you own an Entrust-rooted CA, you will be able to issue Entrust EV Multi-Domain SSL/TLS Certificates once your CA is recognized by the EV-ready browsers.
 This will either entail cross-certification with a CA already in the EV root embedding programs of the major browsers, or that you submit your own root into those programs.

 In both cases, you will need to undergo an audit under the CA/Browser Forum guidelines.